-Generally no, but the Code provides tax credits for certain research activities.
+• Generally no, but the Code provides tax credits for certain research activities.
 Additionally, as part of the TCJA, Congress enacted the FDII provisions.
 Under FDII, U.S. corporations may deduct 37.5% of certain income they earn abroad.
 Although not limited to intellectual property, FDII includes leases and services, royalty and license income received by a U.S. corporation from foreign parties.
 Since its enactment, FDII has been criticized as an illegal export subsidy under World Trade Organization rules.
+Although the Green Book proposal to repeal FDII notes that the resulting revenue will be used to encourage research and development, it does not provide a specific proposal detailing the use of that revenue.